Alir3z4/django-blog-book/chapter_3_make_blogging_happens.md

   * `status`
   * `created`
   * `updated`
 * `search_fields`: Now a search field will appear on the change list that we can search in our posts.
-So if we look for a keyword or a text, it will search our defined model fields:
+If we look for a keyword or a text, it will search our defined model fields:
   * `title`
   * `content`